Bars & Pubs

 Again, this is a very traditional and busy pub that appeals to both visitors and locals throughout the week.
 Known for its quality live music acts, the Elsinore provides a lively atmosphere that makes you feel welcome from the minute you walk through the door.
 Do note though that most weekend evenings will see you standing rather than sitting on a comfy bar stool and queuing for your next pint.

+Great staff and a large selection of real ales and ciders.
 If you’re looking for somewhere to watch a big sporting event then this is the pub for you.
-The Little Angel has invested in state of the art 3DTV equipment to make match night perfect (and what’s more you’ll normally get free food with your beer).
+The Little Angel has invested in state of the art TV equipment to make match night perfect .
 Saying this, many of the pub’s traditional characteristics still remain and according to reviews the food is absolutely fantastic.
 Not over-priced and set in a lovely, friendly atmosphere the Little Angel should definitely make it onto your ‘must visit’ list.

 This traditional Whitby pub has something for everyone, making it popular with partygoers, locals and families alike.
 With its big screen TV, live sporting events, live music acts, pool table, excellent food, good ales, decent prices and family friendly atmosphere you can’t really go wrong.
 It’s the perfect place to sit with a pint and watch the sun go down over the harbour in the summer.
 Located on the East Cliff it is a bit of a trek from the popular hotels on the West Cliff but it’s definitely worth the journey.

 Serving a great range of guest ales this popular pub attracts beer connoisseurs from far and near.
 Loved by the locals, it has a friendly atmosphere and is always busy.
 Live music acts perform at the Station Inn most evenings, making it the go-to spot for the younger generation.
 Don’t worry though as by 9pm the revellers have moved on leaving the party atmosphere behind in the pub for all to enjoy.